Ford 7.3 Powerstroke years to avoid — most common problems

 The fuel filter housing, commonly known as the fuel bowl, is prone to cracks which lead to fuel leaks.
 While the fuel pump is made of aluminum, its cap is made of plastic.
 The fuel system’s pressure, along with the heat from the engine bay, causes the cap to wear out over time and may develop cracks that can cause fuel leaks.
 Although some drivers have reported cracks in the aluminum housing, it is rare.

 Apart from a cracked cap, another common cause of a leaking fuel filter housing is the o-rings.
 The chemicals in diesel fuel do not react well with the coating that Ford utilizes on the oil seals and o-rings of the 7.3 Powerstroke.
-These chemicals can create gaps around the o-ring, allowing fuel to escape.
+These chemicals can create gaps around the o-ring, allowing fuel to escape, and triggering the symptoms of low fuel pressure.
 As a side note, the o-rings on the drain valve often crack in colder weather, leading to leaks.

 Some leaking fuel filter symptoms to look out for include:

 - Slow cranking